We are so happy to welcome you to the NYU family.

-- If you received a scholarship or grant we assume that you will want these awards and have accepted them on your behalf.
+- If you received a scholarship or grant, we assume that you will want these awards and have accepted them on your behalf.

-Information about Loans:
+Information about Federal Aid:

-**Award Estimates: NYU financial aid packages are awarded based on the assumption that the information provided on the financial aid applications is accurate.
-If your financial aid application is selected for verification, your award package will be reviewed and may be updated based on any changes to your application data.
+*Award Estimates: NYU financial aid packages are awarded based on the assumption that the information provided on the financial aid application(s) is accurate.
+If your financial aid application is selected for federal verification, your federal financial aid will be reviewed and may be updated based on any changes to your application data.

 for replying online or by mail

-- Early Decision I: By January 9
+- Early Decision I: By January 5

-- Early Decision II: By March 11
+- Early Decision II: By March 1

 - Regular Decision: By May 1